Controlling Covid: Centre brings in new checks

 “We have to move forward as per the NCOC policy,” he said and warned that if the provincial authorities did not implement orders, then the federal government would use its constitutional options.

-Meanwhile, a record number of 2,11,911 people were vaccinated against coronavirus in Karachi in a single day on Sunday, announced Sindh Law and Environment Adviser Barrister Murtaza Wahab on Monday.
+Meanwhile, a record number of 2,11,911 people were vaccinated against coronavirus in Karachi in a single day on Sunday, announced Sindh Law and Environment Adviser Barrister Murtaza Wahab ion Monday.

 Murtaza said in earlier days of the coronavirus vaccination campaign in Karachi, up to 50,000 people had been getting the vaccine on a daily basis.
 He said the increasing number of people were turning up at the vaccination centres of the city showing that the public had believed in the beneficial nature of the vaccine.